School Counselling Service

 Information for Parents/Guardians and Students

 School counselling is the opportunity to talk about things that are of concern to a student, in confidence, with a qualified counsellor.
 What is spoken about will depend on the individual, but common themes are stress, relationships, change, loss and distressing or traumatic events.
+Hautlieu school counsellor Judy Cornwall works with individual students on a number of issues, including, self – esteem, relationships and offers strategies and guidance on social, emotional, and mental health issues.
 Counsellors are trained for this special type of work and are professionally managed and supervised.
 They work closely with school staff and other agencies.
 Counsellors work within a recognised code of ethics and practice such as that of the British Association of Counsellors and Psychotherapists (BACP).
 All counsellors receive supervision of their work with young people to ensure the quality of their practice and this is also confidential.

 Why have a Counsellor in school?